 For the most freedom and flexibility, travelers are going to rent a car to to get around the island.
 If backpacking Tasmania with others, this will be the most affordable means of transport.
 Arrangements should be easy out of the three major cities–Hobart, Launceston, and Devonport.

 You can sort your car rental here.
 Booking in advance is obviously the best way to get the lowest price on a rental.
 Often, if you can pick up your rental car from the airport, it ends of being cheaper in the end.
+You can also purchase a RentalCover.com policy to cover your vehicle against any common damages such as tires, windscreens, theft, and more at a fraction of the price you would pay at the rental desk.

 There is nothing overly tricky about driving in Tasmania.
 Distances are not vast between destinations, and roads are well maintained and quiet.
 Take special care and attention while driving down narrow and winding roads, through snow and rain, and between dusk and dawn because of the the wildlife.